MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    * **Min # of interactions**: Select the minimum number of interactions between the selected groups or people.

 5. Optionally, in **Exclusions**, enter one or more terms separated by a comma to exclude meetings with these keywords in the meeting subject line from this analysis.
-6. Optionally, select one or more filters for the graph and which attributes you want to analyze.
+6. Optionally, in **Graph Analysis**, select one or more filters and which attributes you want to analyze in this graph.
 By default, all available attributes are selected.
 The available filters match up to the HR attributes included in the imported [organizational data](../setup/prepare-organizational-data.md##attribute-reference) from Workplace Analytics.
 For example, Domain and FunctionType are HR attributes, as shown in the following graphic.

    ![Organizational Network Analysis](./images/ona-render-graph.png)

 7. Select **Render Graph**.
-Based on the data size, it might take a few minutes for the graph to appear.
+Based on the data size, it might take a few minutes for the graph to successfully load.

+## To view graph analysis

+1. After the analysis successfully loads, select the dataset from the list, and then at top right, select **Load Saved Graph**.
+2. Select the name of the graph analysis from the list.
+If no analysis has been created, the list will be empty.
-8. At top left of the graph, select the start and end of the date range for this analysis, and then select **Apply** to update the graph view.
+3. At top left of the graph, you can select a new start and end date for the time range to analyze, and then select **Apply** to update the graph view.

    ![ONA date range](./images/ona-date-range.png)

-9. Use the following options to change, save, or download the current graph view.
+4. Use the following options to change, save, or download the current graph view.

    Option |Name |Description
    ------------|--------------|------------